A Diagnosis And A Need

 That night, I looked over the paperwork and realized it would be quite a job.

 I had to write a grant proposal, which didn’t seem like such a big deal.
-I’d been a “writer” all my life in one form or another, and the instructions looked pretty simple.
+I’ve always been a “writer”.
+And the instructions looked pretty simple.
 It laid out everything I had to include: names of parents in the area who might be interested in going, what I hoped to accomplish, how I would spend the money, and a slew of other laundry-list items.

 Over the next few days, little by little, I put everything together and mailed it off.
 It wasn’t that very much longer that I received a reply, and our little support group that had started from one parent’s desire to fill a need, got $1,000 for that year!